 - Avoid artificial and blue lights before and around bedtime.

 - Limit all food and drink a few hours before bedtime.

 - Make your room a comfortable space for sleep.

 Your healthcare professional can also offer specific tips based on your health and medical history.

 Too Long, Didn’t Read?

-Research shows, again and again, that blood pressure is directly related to critical lifestyle factors like stress and sleep, but it is possible to turn things around.
-A few key tips and some minor changes are all it takes to give your body a renewed lease on life in many cases.
-While high blood pressure should always be taken seriously, you can treat it very effectively with lifestyle changes.
-Always check with your doctor as uncontrolled or persistent hypertension may need medication in addition to lifestyle changes.
-The end goal is that you can lower your stress, sleep better and live a healthier and happier life.
+Blood pressure is directly related to critical lifestyle factors like stress and sleep.
+A few changes are all it takes to give your body a renewed lease on life in many cases.
+Depending on the severity of your high blood pressure, your doctor may recommend regulating hypertension with lifestyle changes.
+Always check with your doctor as uncontrolled or persistent hypertension may need medication.
+The end goal is to lower your stress, sleep better and live a healthier and happier life.